HOW TO WORK WITH ANIMAL SPIRITS

-But what is an animal spirit, exactly?
+But what are animal spirits, exactly?

 We all have guides in spirit form who are with us during the course of our lives, watching over us and supporting us in our journey.
 Simply put, spirits are energy, and to communicate with us, they present in different forms that we, in our human state, are able to recognize and understand.
 One of the most powerful ways a guide can make itself known and connect is to manifest in the archetypical essence of an animal.

 Some — usually one or two — are with us from the moment we are born.
 These are our personal Spirit Animals, who work with us throughout our lives to help us learn more about ourselves in a deeper and broader sense — our strengths, our weaknesses, our aptitudes and our limitations.
 We typically share a similar energy with our Spirit Animals — similar dispositions and characteristics — so it is likely that you may have an affinity for or know intuitively who your Spirit Animal is even if you have not yet developed a conscious relationship with it.

-To work with an animal spirit is to shape shift; To merge with it’s archetypal essence and step into it’s power; To see through it’s eyes, feel through it’s body, and sense with it’s instincts.
+To work with an animal spirit is to shapeshift; To merge with it’s archetypal essence and step into it’s power; To see through it’s eyes, feel through it’s body, and sense with it’s instincts.

 For example, about a year ago I was going through a particularly turbulent period in my life; No matter what I did I felt resistance, tension, conflict, pressure — like I was caught in some violent riptide that, the more I tried to swim against it, the more frenzied and exhausted I became.
 Then I began to notice that jellyfish were suddenly showing up around me — in my dreams, in a meditation, as an illustration on an art print that had caught my eye, and in conversation.
-“Okay,” I remember thinking, “You have my attention, Jellyfish.
-What is your message?”
-I did some reading, journaling, I meditated on Jellyfish and tried to imagine myself in it’s body; With my eyes closed, I could feel the sea gently supporting me and carrying me along, I felt calm, fluid, and graceful.
-One attribute of Jellyfish is that they are generally passive animals, freely and effortlessly drifting in the flow of the current.
-One of the lessons of Jellyfish, then, is that sometimes, we need to allow ourselves to just go with the flow and trust in the Universe to work things out.
-What I hadn’t realized was that my attempt to control the situation was only further agitating it — creating undue negative energy and causing me more stress — but after reflecting on Jellyfish’s message, I began to loosen my grip on my expectations and just allow the situation to evolve.
-Once I did that, the energy started to shift and things became much easier — calmer, fluid, and more graceful.

 I have always loved animals, so working with animal spirits came quite naturally to me, and I am always thoroughly amazed and fascinated by how insightful and timely their guidance can be.

 Even if only for five to ten minutes a day, try to make time and create space to sit quietly and get centered.
 Better still, spend some time in nature if you can.
 Go for a hike in the woods, or a walk on the beach.
 Sit in your garden if you have one, or by a lake.
 Try to take in your surroundings with all of your senses — breath in the smells in the air, listen to the sounds of the leaves in the wind or the waves on the shore.

-Be Mindful of Synchronistic Encounters
+• Be Mindful of Synchronistic Encounters

 Spirit animals often come to us when they want our attention and awareness — making themselves known by showing up around us synchronistically, crossing paths with us, stopping us in our tracks even, or appearing to us in our dreams, meditations, in artwork, films, literature, ads, oracle cards, etc. — so pay attention and take note of who keeps popping in.

 How does it feel to be in it’s body, in it’s bones?
 Does it swim?
 Fly?
 Slither?
 How does it feel to have wings, to have fins, scales, or fur?
 Is it muscular?
 Delicate?
 Gentle?
 Aggressive?
 Does it run in a pack or is it more solitary and independent?
 Is it nimble and flexible or stout and sturdy?
 What is it like to be in its environment?
 How does it communicate?
 Nourish itself?
 Defend itself?
 Try to feel what resonates with you, and think about what connections you are able to make in your own life.

 You can also call on or go to an animal spirit for guidance without waiting for them to initiate contact; Perhaps you feel like you are too close to a situation to see it clearly — call on Hawk for greater perspective.
 Or you might be struggling with anger and aggression — call on Deer for compassion and poise.
 These are just some examples, but even if you are not sure what you need or who to call on, you can simply ask for guidance in a meditation and see who comes to you.

-Be Patient and Be Open
+• Be Patient and Be Open

 You are learning how to communicate with your animal spirits, which is essentially like learning a new language, so just keep at it, have patience and stay open.
 Try as well to let go of any expectations you may have of what your animal will look like or what experience you will share with them — as soon as the ego tries to take control of the experience, it looses it’s authenticity and weakens your connection with your guides.
 Try not to question, analyze or interpret your experience while you are having it, even if it doesn’t quite make sense in the moment.
 Trust in yourself and in your guides, and allow your experience to unfold.